 If your organization requires full-cycle SQL Server development, DevOps automation, and AI-powered assistance, an enterprise-grade tool is the clear choice.
 These are the top picks for your needs:

-• dbForge Studio for SQL Server: offers advanced database design, schema comparison, and DevOps pipelines in one environment.
+• dbForge Studio for SQL Server: offers advanced database design, schema comparison, and DevOps pipelines.

-• DBeaver Enterprise: suitable for teams that work with multiple databases and require powerful data analysis capabilities.
+• DBeaver Enterprise: suitable for teams that work with multiple databases and require data analysis capabilities.

 For collaborative and cloud-integrated teams